 avrdude done.
 Thank you.

-and start the upload of the sketch again.
-This time the upload should be successful and the LED on the Arduino Nano should blink.
-In the output window of the Arduino IDE you will see “Upload complete” and more details about the upload process, for example:
+The Blink sketch will make the LED on the Arduino Nano blink.
+In the Arduino IDE output window, you will also see the message Upload complete and more details about the upload process.

 Using Port : COM16